Wii U Pro Controller

 The Wii U Pro Controller (Wii U PRO コントローラー, Wii U PRO Kontorōrā) is a video game controller produced by Nintendo for the Wii U video game console.
 It is available in Black and White.
-It is the successor to the Wii Classic Controller and has the same buttons but with the added features of a power button, and pressable analog sticks.
-In 2013, a year since the Wii U's release, a hacking website Hackaday found a way to use a Wii U Pro Controller and Wii U Gamepad on PC.
+It is the successor to the Wii Classic Controller and has the same buttons but with the added features of a power button and pressable analog sticks.
+In 2013, a year since the Wii U's release, a hacking website Hackaday found a way to use a Wii U Pro Controller and Wii U GamePad on PC.

 History

 Nintendo unveiled the Wii U Pro Controller at E3 2012.
 Many video game journalists have noted the similarity between the controller and Microsoft's Xbox 360 Controller.
-In 2016, a 3rd party controller was released by Hori as a "Pokken Tournament Gamepad" However, it is only available in Japan.
+In 2016, a 3rd party controller was released by Hori as a "Pokken Tournament Gamepad".

-In 2017, The Wii U and the Wii U Pro Controller was discontinued, however, some 3rd party outlets still sold them until 2019.

 Features

 The controller functions as a secondary controller released for the console, available separately.
-The Wii U system can be connected to up to four Wii U Pro Controllers at one time, however Super Smash Bros. for Wii U allows the usage of more than 4.
-Like more traditional controllers, it features standard analog sticks (that can now be pressed in) and face buttons.
+The Wii U system can be connected to up to four Wii U Pro Controllers at one time, however Super Smash Bros. for Wii U allows the usage of up to 7.
+It features standard analog sticks (that can now be pressed in) and face buttons.
 Like the Wii U GamePad and Classic Controller Pro and unlike other eighth generation controllers (i.e., the DualShock 4 and the Xbox One Controller), the triggers are digital (i.e., not analog).

 The Wii U Pro Controller uses the same 1300 mAh CTR-003 battery found in the Nintendo 3DS and 2DS, which can last up to 80 hours before needing to be recharged.
-The charging cable can plug into any USB port.
+The charging cable could be plugged into any USB port 5V ~1A.

 Nintendo states that the design of the Pro Controller is an "enhanced version" of the Wii's Classic Controller and "offers a richer experience".
 Certain games with flexible control schemes, such as Call of Duty: Black Ops II and Trine 2: Director's Cut, are also compatible with the Classic Controller.
 The Wii U Pro Controller is not compatible with previous-generation Wii games.